 Table 1 shows the file hierarchy for Greenstone 3.
-The first part shows the common stuff which can be shared between Greenstone users-the source, libraries etc. Under Linux, these can be installed into appropriate system directories.
-The second part shows stuff used by one person/group-their sites and interface setup (see Section 1.4). etc. There can be several sites/interfaces per installation.
-All the files inside the gsdl3/web directory comprise the gsdl3 context for Tomcat, and are accessible via Tomcat.
+The first part shows the common stuff which can be shared between Greenstone users-the source, libraries etc. The second part shows the file hierarchy for the gsdl3/web directory, which comprises the gsdl3 context for Tomcat, and is accessible via Tomcat.
+The main directories are for sites and interfaces: there can be several sites and interfaces per installation, and they are described in the following section.